adrianabreu/dailynasapicsbot/README.md

 ## Daily Nasa Pics

 Every day NASA publishes a photo through its open api.
-Since I really like almost all of them and I usually share them with my friends, I decided to create this bot.
+Since I really like those images and I usually share them with my friends I decided to create this bot.

 It justs download a JSON through the api once per day (using cron on openshift), and then sends: The title, the normal pic as photo and the hd pic as a document to a telegram channel.